 Participants are assumed to be on full participation in WHI, unless a change is indicated using Form 9 - Participation Status.
-When completing the form, there is no need to complete sections on the form other than the relevant parts that indicate how and why the status has changed.
 Participation status indicates the degree to which a participant is willing or able to participate in the WHI Extension Study follow-up activities.
 A participant changes her follow-up status if she becomes unwilling or unable to participate in full follow-up (e.g., if she refuses phone calls or mailing), if she cannot be located ("lost to follow-up"), if she has died, or if she decides to resume full follow-up after being on less than full follow-up (e.g., partial follow-up).